 It is not only the total prisoner numbers that are important.
 An increasing proportion of the sentenced prison population is composed of long-term prisoners, and this has had serious implications for prison management (see Chart 3).
 This is discussed further in Section 2 below.

 Another effect of longer sentences is that increasing numbers of prisoners who have been admitted to prison in the past five years will not be released until they have completed even longer portions of their sentence.
-In addition, increased sentence lengths will be exacerbated further by Section 73(6)(b)(v) of the Correctional or 25 years, whichever is the shorter, although a shorter period of two-thirds of the sentence may be stipulated by the sentencing court.22
+In addition, increased sentence lengths will be exacerbated further by Section 73(6)(b)(v) of the Correctional Services Act, which prescribes that prisoners sentenced in terms of the minimum sentences legislation22 may not be released on parole until they have completed 80% of their sentence, or 25 years, whichever is the shorter, although a shorter period of two thirds of the sentence may be stipulated by the sentencing court.23